Azure/azure-powershell/src/Sql/Sql/help/Get-AzSqlInstanceDatabaseSensitivityRecommendations.md

 ```

 ## DESCRIPTION
-The Get-AzSqlInstanceDatabaseSensitivityRecommendations cmdlet returns the recommended sensitivity labels and information types of columns in the database.
+The Get-AzSqlInstanceDatabaseSensitivityRecommendations cmdlet returns the recommended information types and sensitivity labels of columns in the database.

 ## EXAMPLES

-### Example 1: Get recommended sensitivity classification of an Azure SQL Managed Instance database.
+### Example 1: Get recommended information types and sensitivity labels of an Azure SQL Managed Instance Database.
 ```powershell
 PS C:\> Get-AzSqlInstanceDatabaseSensitivityRecommendations -ResourceGroupName resourceGroup -InstanceName managedInstance -DatabaseName database